cztomczak/cefpython/README.md

 - Install with command: `pip install cefpython3==49.0`
 - Downloads are available on GitHub Releases tagged [v49.0](../../releases/tag/v49.0).
+- See [Migration guide](docs/Migration-guide.md) document for changes in this release
-- API reference is available in revision [master](../../tree/master/docs)
+- Documentation is available in the [docs/](../../tree/cefpython49-winxp/docs) directory
-- API reference is available in revision [master](../../tree/master/api)
+- API reference is available in the [api/](../../tree/cefpython49-winxp/api) directory

 **v31 release**